Robust Path-following for Keplerian Orbits: Main Results

 Because $\dot{\vec{A}}=0$, the sliding surface $s$ in Eq. \ref{eq:s_RTN} can be rewritten as:

 which has the following solution for the radial component of $\vec{A}$:

 But noting that $\dot{\theta}=h/r^2$, one find that:

 that is a monotonic increasing function, since $h$ and $r$ represent the magnitude of $\vec{h}$ and $\vec{r}$, respectively, and Assumption \ref{assump.:hr} prevents them to be zero, so $h, r>0$.
 Therefore, $A_R$ will asymptotically converge to $A_R=0$.
-In this case, $A_T=0$ follows from it. $\blacksquare$
+In this case, $A_T=0$ follows from it. \end{proof}

+\begin{remark} It is important to clarify that the sliding surface presented in Eq. \ref{eq:s_RTN} should not be mistaken for what some authors refer to as a ``conventional'' sliding surface \cite{shtessel2014sliding}, merely because it involves a linear combination.
+In the conventional form, the sliding surface is given as $s=\dot{\varepsilon}(t) + \lambda \varepsilon(t)$, where $\dot{\varepsilon}$ and $\varepsilon$ are real-valued variables representing the output error of a second-order arbitrary system \cite{shtessel2014sliding}.
+In contrast, the Eq. \ref{eq:s_RTN} is a linear combination of components of a constant vector $\vec{A}\in \mathbb{R}^3$.
+It is crucial to understand that the effectiveness of the sliding surface lies in its ability to produce the desired results when the system operates over it.
+In our case, the condition $A_T=A_R=0$ is particularly advantageous and will be leveraged in the subsequent analysis. \end{remark}

-Proposition \ref{prop:sliding_surf} is very important, since it allows to control a vector $\vec{A}$ by a single sliding surface.
+Proposition \ref{prop:sliding_surf} is very important since it allows to control a vector $\vec{A}$ by a single sliding surface.
 We will make use of it for controlling the osculating plane.
-As the point to be orbited is already defined by writing the equations of motion, Eqs. \ref{eq:System}, in a frame centred on it, the particle's plane is defined by the versor $\hat{h}$.
-Therefore, we can make use of this fact to choose a desired specific angular momentum versor $\hat{h}_d$, defined in RTN using Definition \ref{def:in_RTN} as:
+The point to be orbited is already defined by writing the equations of motion, Eqs. \ref{eq:System}, in a frame centered on it, the particle's plane is defined by the unit vector $\hat{h}$.
+Therefore, we can make use of this fact to choose a desired specific angular momentum unit vector $\hat{h}_d$, defined in RTN using Eqs. \ref{eqn:write_in_RTN} as:

 to make $\hat{h}$ converge to it.